influxdata/docs-v2/content/enterprise_influxdb/v1.9/tools/influxd-ctl.md

 ###### [ `-meta-only-overwrite-force` ]

-Restore from a metadata only backup.
+Restore *metadata only* from a backup.

+{{% warn %}}
+Only use this flag to restore from backups of the target cluster.
+If you use this flag with metadata from a different cluster, you will lose data.
+(since metadata includes shard assignments to data nodes).
+{{% /warn %}}

 ###### [ `-newdb <newdb_name>` ]